-Temporary guidelines issued by the Order regarding disclosures provided for under the Act respecting the AMF
+Temporary guidelines issued by the Order regarding disclosures provided for under the Act respecting the regulation of the financial sector

 Offences that come to CPAs’ knowledge in the practice of their profession are often caused by inadvertent errors, ignorance of the law or weaknesses in internal control processes.